Military Medical Malpractice FAQ’s

-3. Who may file a claim against the government under the Federal Tort Claims Act?
+3. Who may file a medical malpractice claim against the government under the Federal Tort Claims Act?

 4. What if my injury occurred while I was overseas?

-Generally, claims for injuries that have occurred overseas must be brought under the Military Claims Act, the Foreign Claims Act, or the Federal Tort Claims Act.
+Generally, claims for injuries that have occurred overseas must be brought under the Military Claims Act or the Foreign Claims Act.
 The Military Claims Act and Foreign Claims Act are similar to the FTCA but are more narrow in their avenue for recovery.
 The Archuleta Law Firm handles claims under the Federal Tort Claims Act, the Military Claims Act, and the Foreign Claims Act.

-5. How long after my injury do I have to file a claim?
+5. How long after my injury do I have to file a FTCA claim for medical malpractice?

 7. What is the process for filing a claim and how long does it take?

-First, a FTCA claim must be filed with the appropriate administrative agency.
+First, an FTCA claim must be filed with the appropriate administrative agency.
 Usually the appropriate agency is the agency where the negligent employee works.
 Once the government agency receives the claim it has six months to review, negotiate, and/or deny the claim.
-If the claim is not resolved by the agency within six months from the date it received the claim or if the claim is denied by the agency then suit may be filed against the United States government.
+If the claim is not resolved by the agency within six months from the date it received the claim or if the claim is denied by the agency then a lawsuit may be filed against the United States government.

 8. Might I face repercussions for filing a claim against the government?